AidosKuneen/aidos-wallet-v1/README.md

  5. After that you can find the compiled binaries in the `out` dir.

+## Testnet

+To use the Wallet for the Testnet, rename package.testnet.json to package.json and follow the above instructions to create a runnable version.
+Make sure you are connecting to a Server that uses the ARI Testnet.
+(Otherwise your connection will be refused as the Test- and Mainnet use different API ports)

 ## LICENSE

 [GNU General Public License v3.0](https://github.com/AidosKuneen/aidos-wallet/blob/master/LICENSE)